Using URL Parameters

 }

-If you want to change the name of the parameter displayed in the URL, just provide a new mapping to convert the query
+If you want to change the name of the parameter displayed in the URL, just provide a new mapping to convert the query state, for example:

 const myUrlParamsMapping = {